Peach & Apple Crisp Recipe

 Fifteen minutes into the cooking, my wife Julie was quite pleased with the returning smell of baked goods permeating the air (we do a lot of in-season baking).

 Crisps are one of the greatest foods known to mankind.
-To be honest with you, I had never made them before moving to Maryland’s Eastern Shore in 1999, but since I have been here, I have made them for buffets, a la carte desserts, and as beautiful plated desserts for banquets, with a few even being served for weddings if you can believe it.
+To be honest with you, I had never made them before moving to Maryland’s Eastern Shore in 1999.
+But since I moved here, I have made them for buffets, a la carte desserts, and as beautiful plated desserts for banquets, with a few even being served for weddings if you can believe it.
 I attribute this phenomenon to a couple of things.

-Firstly, crisps, cobblers and fresh fruit pies are definitely Grandma’s cooking, as ‘comfort’ as it gets.
+Firstly, crisps, cobblers and fresh fruit pies are definitely comfort foods.
 While they may seem ‘easy’, the taste of a well-executed fruit crisp can bring anyone to their knees if done right.

-Secondly, while the general public has embraced the new, bold and incredibly intricate desserts found on many an upscale dinner menu, fruit crisps tend to lack the ‘frou-frou’ touches of perfectionist pastry chef training.
-Little thought and a mountain of flavor is a common theme on our shores in the last five years (soapbox) to move back to the days of yore; to old-fashioned and time-tested standards.
+Secondly, while the general public has embraced the new, bold and incredibly intricate desserts found on many upscale dinner menus, fruit crisps tend to lack the ‘frou-frou’ touches of perfectionist pastry chef training.

 When summer is over, and stone fruit is going on its way in order to make room for the fig, pear, apple and pumpkin of autumn, then we should all celebrate with one more crisp to usher out the steamy days.